Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/quickstart2.md

 You will simply need to upload your quant table, MS/MS spectra, and optionally the metadata file.

-The resulting quat file can be found at nf_output -> clustering -> featuretable_reformated.csv after clicking "Browse All Results"
+The resulting quant file can be found at nf_output -> clustering -> featuretable_reformated.csv after clicking "Browse All Results"